-A glacial lake of 10,558 acres, Canaindaigua is long and narrow, stretching 15 miles end to end.
+A glacial lake of 10,558 acres, Canandaigua is long and narrow, stretching 15 miles end to end.

-Canaindaigua Lake supports a two-story fishery, with cold water game fish like lake trout and brown trout in its depths and warm water species like bass and crappie in the shallows.
+Canandaigua Lake supports a two-story fishery, with cold water game fish like lake trout and brown trout in its depths and warm-water species like bass and crappie in the shallows.

 Spring is the season when anglers regularly target crappies in this big lake, and they make some great catches in April and May.
 The prime areas to target are the lake’s north and south ends, each with broad flats less than 20 feet deep.